freevo/kaa-base/doc/async/coroutines.rst

    socket IO) that is actually completely non-blocking
  * "time slice" large, computationally expensive tasks to avoid blocking
- * help solve complex problems involving state `without using explicit state machines <http://eli.thegreenplace.net/2009/08/29/co-routines-as-an-alternative-to-state-machines/>`_ the main loop for extended periods without the need for multiple functions
+ * help solve complex problems involving state `without using explicit state machines <http://eli.thegreenplace.net/2009/08/29/co-routines-as-an-alternative-to-state-machines/>`_

 In the event where blocking is unavoidable, and the duration of the block is unknown (for example, connecting to a remote host, or scaling a very large